dhawk/concurrent-pascal-compiler/interrupt-problems.md

 The monitor keeps the current velocity value in private variable `v`.
 It can only be read or written through the `velocity` property.
 Each set or get operation is a critical section and the compiler generates appropriate code to ensure that the  operation is atomic.

-Next we will look at the ADC reader process:
+Next we will look at the ADC reader process.
+It is an example of an interrupt process.
+It accomplishes the same thing as the interrupt subroutine but there is an important paradigm shift.
+Instead of being a subroutine "called by  the hardware" it is instead a cyclic sequential process synchronized with the hardware via the interrupt (interrupts are best understood as being a signal that the hardware has completed an operation).

 ~~~
 var
    adc_reader:
       process (v: t_velocity); priority 1;
          begin
             ...
             cycle
                ...
                await interrupt;
                v.velocity := AD.ADRES;
                ...
             repeat
          end interrupt TMR0I_prio1_interrupt;
 ~~~

-This is an example of an interrupt process.
-It accomplishes the same thing as the interrupt subroutine but there is an important paradigm shift.
-Instead of being a subroutine "called by  the hardware" it is instead a cyclic sequential process synchronized with the hardware via the interrupt (interrupts are best understood as being a signal that the hardware has completed an operation).
 At the beginning of the cycle the ADC is set up to perform a measurement *(details not shown)*.
 The process thread then blocks at the `await interrupt` statement until the TMR0 interrupt signals that the ADC measurement is ready.
-At that point the ADC reading[^either-endian-SFRs] is written to the velocity monitor (passed as to the process as parameter `v` at system initialization) and then the cycle repeats.
+At that point the ADC reading[^either-endian-SFRs] is written to the velocity monitor (passed to the process as parameter `v` at system initialization) and then the cycle repeats.
 The specific interrupt an interrupt process is synchronized to is specified at the end of the process variable type declaration (here `TMR0I_prio1_interrupt`).
 This process runs at priority 1 which is equivalent to the PIC18 low priority interrupt (the high priority interrupt is priority 2).

 [^either-endian-SFRs]: The PIC18x Concurrent Pascal compiler can handle either big-endian or little-endian SFR layouts (both can occur in the same microcontroller!), so the byte shifting required by XC8 is unnecessary.